AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * Initialization and value of individual array cells is **not** tracked

-  - The assignment to a cell is a *weak update*
+  - The assignment to a cell is a :dfn:`weak update`

     + The abstract value for the whole array now includes value zero
     + ... but is also possibly uninitialized or keeps a previous value